 Note that if you are within the 30-day refund window for Creative Portfolio on WordPress.com then you can initiate a refund through your Dashboard and then purchase the theme for your self-hosted site.

-If you have any additional questions please do not hesitate to get in touch.
+If you have any additional questions please do not hesitate to contact us.